 Challenges to Happiness

-The world is also awash in personal wealth: $153.2 trillion in total, according to Allianz’s Global Wealth Report 2015 (Sherman, 2015).
+The world is also awash in personal wealth: $153.2 trillion in total, according to Allianz’s new Global Wealth Report 2015 (Sherman, Erik, 2015).
 Paradoxically, for some, personal wealth grows exponentially, underpinned by fear, anxiety, depression, violence, and suicide.

-“Wickedness isn’t a degree of difficulty.
-Wicked issues are different because traditional processes can’t resolve them, according to Horst W. J. Rittel and Melvin M. Webber, professors of design and urban planning at the University of California at Berkeley, who described them in a 1973 article in Policy Sciences magazine.”
-In the book, “Poor Leadership and Bad Governance, edited by Ludger Helms (2012), provided a chronology of wicked problems facing leaders in the postmodern era.
+“Wickedness is not a degree of difficulty.
+Wicked issues are different because traditional processes cannot resolve them, according to Horst W. J. Rittel and Melvin M. Webber, professors of design and urban planning at the University of California at Berkeley, who described them in a 1973 article in Policy Sciences magazine.”
+In the book, “Poor Leadership and Bad Governance,” Edited by Helms, Ludger, (2012), it provides a chronology of ‘wicked problems’ facing leaders in our postmodern ear.

-The Ecology of Happiness
+The Ecology and the Benefits of Happiness

 Politics also provides analysis of the kinds of political community that existed in his time and shows where and how these cities fall short of the ideal community of virtuous citizens.”
-The acknowledgment of the potency of virtues and happiness can begin the process of transforming the lives of individuals, families, communities, organizations, corporations, and nations.
+The acknowledgment of the potency of happiness could begin the process of transforming the lives of individuals, families, communities, corporations, and nations.

 Attributes of Public and Private Leaders versus Attributes of Happiness

-Facilitating Open-Source Software and a Mobile App
+Facilitating Open Source Software and Mobile App